craig-mclean/band-match/README.md

 Currently it just runs locally, so it's purely hypothetical at this stage.
 I'll look at deploying to a server eventually (maybe!)

+## User stories
+I put myself into the shoes of the potential users of Band-Match, to come up with the types of things they might want out of such a system.
+This is what I have come up with so far ...
+* As a venue, I want to be able to post an event
+* As a band, I want to be able to create a gig wanted post
+* As a venue, I want to be able to search the gig wanted posts to find a band for my event
+* As a band, I want to be able to search the event posts, to find a venue to play at
+* As a band, I want to be able to save the details about my band
+* As a venue, I want to be able to save the details about my venue
+* As a band, I want to be able to maintain the details about my band
+* As a venue, I want to be able to maintain the details about my venue
+* As a band, I want to be able to advertise for a new band member
+* As a visitor to the site, I want to be able to see a list of gigs that are on for a date range
+* As a visitor, I want to be able to post reviews about events that I've been to

 ## Steps to get Band-Match running:

 * Clone the code to your local machine and open it in your chosen code editor